 Heathrow Terminal 2

 The terminal has been designed with passengers in mind – BAA wants passengers to choose to travel through Heathrow to get to their destinations and it has made its mission ‘to make every journey better for our passengers and airlines’.
 In the words of BA’s Chairman, Sir Nigel Rudd: “We are proud to be rebuilding Heathrow and investing in what is undoubtedly one of the UK’s most important assets.
 In a few years’ time, Heathrow will be largely new, and passengers and airlines will be using bright, modern and practical facilities which allow us to deliver higher standards of service.”

 To create the desired look and feel to the new terminal building, and at the same time to meet the strict performance requirements demanded a high specification product.
 And this is where Knauf Designboard 230 Wood became the ideal material choice for the world-renowned Foster + Partners architectural practice.

-Unlike other timber finishes, Knauf Vinova was able to offer a non-combustible solution with exceptional acoustics, impact resistance and dimensional stability.
-The result is high-performance finish that is to true to the interior design vision.”
+Unlike other timber finishes, Knauf Designboard 230 Wood was able to offer a non-combustible solution with exceptional acoustics, impact resistance and dimensional stability.
+The result is a high-performance finish that is true to the interior design vision.”

 for walls and ceilings.
-Precision engineered and custom-designed for individual projects, Knauf Vinova Panel allows for any veneered, coated, printed or sculpted surface to be created.
+Precision-engineered and custom-designed for individual projects, Knauf Designboard 230 enables any veneered, coated, printed or sculpted surface to be created.
 The result is complete design freedom for non-combustible surfaces.